-Unlike compliance services, your Lead does not need to buy advisory services.
+Unlike compliance services, your client does not need to buy advisory services.
 It is an optional spend.
 So how do you get them to want to buy?
 With good quality sales skills!
 This article, based on an extract from The Accountants Millionaires’ Club, outlines an effective sales method that you can use to sell your expensive advisory services to your clients.

 In fact, you’ll find yourself met with the typical responses for add-on services such as: